caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 **TIP**: Frames like collections have a number of operations.
 Here's the list

-1. _frame_ will set you define a frame
+1. _frame-create_ will set you define a frame
-2. _frame_ will also let you read back a frame with full metadata
+2. _frame_ will let you read back a frame with full metadata
 3. _frame-grid_ return the frame's object list as a 2D array
 4. _frame-objects_ return the frame's object list
 5. _frames_ will list the frames defined in the collection columns in a frame, it will cause the frame to regenerate its object list
-6. _delete-frame_ will remove the frame from the collection
+6. _frame-delete_ will remove the frame from the collection